 Out of all of the Asian – A better choice from a nutritional standpoint would be the Soba or Udon noodles which are higher in fiber and protein than the other choices.

 Before we dive right into the differences between the two noodles, it is a good idea to get an understanding of each noodle type and why each is so unique.

-UDON NOODLES – Udon noodles are also a very popular noodle in Japan, but they are not as known for being healthy like the Soba noodle.
+UDON NOODLES (white noodles) – Udon noodles are also a very popular noodle in Japan, but they are not as known for being healthy like the Soba noodle.
 Udon noodles are easy to spot because they are glossy or pure white in color.
+These Japanese noodles are similar to pasta noodles and are generally made from buckwheat or wheat flour.
+They tend to be a rather thick, heavy noodle designed for more hearty Asian dishes.
 To make this type of noodle you use wheat flour and salt water.
 The process of kneading this dough is a bit more extensive than when you are kneading the dough for a Soba noodle.
 This means that it is typically more time consuming to make Udon noodles.

-The Udon noodle is a thick and hearty noodle used mainly in soups and stir-fries.
+The Udon noodle is a thick and hearty noodle used mainly in Japanese soups and stir-fries.

 Serve Cold or In Soup